 How can I learn more about the music?

-There are FREE pre-concert talks one hour before each of The New Zealand Herald Premier Series, Bayleys Great Classics series, and Newstalk ZB series concerts.
+There are FREE pre-concert talks one hour before each of The New Zealand Herald Premier Series and Great Classics series.
 These are held in the Concert Chamber or Supper Room of the Auckland Town Hall.
 There are also detailed notes in the programme book for each concert.
 If you want a taster of the pieces before you come along, try looking them up on Youtube.